Full Guide to North Notts Pubs

 This was formerly the Durham Ox.
 The building underwent a massive refurbishment and had extra letting rooms added to this upper echelon eating establishment.
 The staff are very welcoming.
 There is ample car parking and a sizable smoking area

 - Olde Red Lion

 This 400-year-old village pub is situated on the village green with its maypole and the pub participates in a large event on May Day.
 The traditional wood-beamed interior includes a restaurant, lounge and bar areas.
 Photographs and maps depicting the history of the village are on the walls.
-Good food and four real ales are available Bombardier, Olde Lion Ale and two rotating guest beers usually locales.
-Annual beer festival.
+Good food and three real ales are available, Olde Lion Ale and two rotating guest beers.
 Situated close to Rufford Park, Sherwood Forest and Clumber Park.